-As we read about Moses' death, we can't help but feel the great loss of the Hebrew people.
-They had been through so much together and surely Moses had been a leader who embraced

-God's people, risking his own self in vulnerability time and time again as he led them to the Promised Land, a land he would not enter himself.
+As we read about Moses' death, we can't help but feel the great loss of the Hebrew pilgrim people.
+They had been through so much together and surely Moses had been a leader who embraced God's people, risking his own self in vulnerability, time and time again, as he led them to the Promised Land, a land he would not enter himself.

 When their journey began escaping slavery in Egypt, Moses brought them safely across the Red Sea.
 The image of the parting water has become a symbol of baptism and the beginning of each of our faith journeys.
-Moses led the people, like a shepherd, like a loving parent, like a thoughtful mentor, through the wilderness on their homeward journey.
+Today we dedicate our 2021 pledges in the brass baptismal fount as a symbol of the covenant to embrace each child within our Westminster family.
+Moses led the people, like a loving parent, like a thoughtful mentor, through the wilderness on their homeward journey.

 However, the Hebrew people crossed the Jordan River without their beloved Moses.
 Surely, he was with them in spirit and it was Moses who had a part in forming them into God's people, making their crossing possible.
 However, they crossed over on their own and there is great symbolism in this crossing.
 It highlights the importance of each of us coming into our own.
 There are certain things in life we can only do for ourselves.
-By doing so we honor the mentors in our lives who have shaped our character and identity, who have led us with gentleness and strength, who have kept us accountable, who have embraced us along the way and who want nothing more than for each one of us to come into our own.
+By doing so we honor the patriarchs, matriarchs, and mentors in our lives who have shaped our character and identity, who have led us with gentleness and strength, who have kept us accountable, who have embraced us along the way and who want nothing more than for each one of us to come into our own and to know our full potential.

-In 2011, two days after returning from the medical mission in Colombia, I traveled to the Isle of Iona, Scotland meeting my sister at O'Hare Airport in Chicago.
-The trip to Iona began with a nine hour flight to London followed by an hour flight to Glasgow, a four hour train ride to Oban, an hour ferry ride to Isle of Mull, a two hour bus ride across the island and a thirty minute ferry ride to Iona.
-A journey that began at 12 noon on Monday in St. Louis culminated at 8:30 p.m. on Tuesday in Iona.
-My sister and I were warmly welcomed at the Bed and Breakfast, where we were staying and greeted with some cheese and crackers and a glass of wine.

-As we sat in the living room of this quaint home in a place that has a rich history of renewal, meditation and healing for Presbyterians, I began to weep unexpectedly...tears of exhaustion and relieve surely!
-However in the days that followed, reflecting in the silence of this holy place, I realized I was grieving the loss of two Presbyterian mentors in my life, who although they were not physically with me on my journey in lona, I felt their presence in so many ways.
-These precious friends and mentors were there for me offering a healing touch on the road of ministry I traveled.
+In 2011, I traveled to the Isle of Iona, Scotland with my sister Becky as part of a twelve-week sabbatical funded by a Lilly Endowment Grant.
+Thank God for endowments!
+Some Westminster members have visited Iona, and perhaps, when this pan"damn"ic is over, we can plan a pilgrimage to this holy place together.
+The journey that began at 12 noon on a Monday in St. Louis culminated at 8:30 p.m. on Tuesday in Iona.
+After 32 hours of travel, my sister and I were warmly welcomed at the Bed and Breakfast where we were staying, and greeted with cheese and crackers and a glass of wine.
+As we sat in the living room of this quaint home in a thin place that has a rich history of renewal, meditation, and healing for Presbyterians, I began to weep unexpectedly...tears of exhaustion and relieve surely!
+However, in the days that followed, reflecting in the silence of this holy place, I realized I was grieving the loss of two Presbyterian mentors in my life, who although they were not physically with me on my pilgrimage to Iona, I felt their presence in so many ways.

+These precious friends and mentors, the Rev. Dr. Fred Cornell and the Rev. Evlyn Fulton, were there for me on the journey of ministry I traveled offering a healing touch.
 They not only shared the love of God, like Moses and Paul, they shared their own selves.
 Their presence in my life has truly been a gift from the Holy Spirit.
-Their honesty, authenticity, and wise insight continue to sustain me.
+Their honesty, authenticity, and wise insight continue to sustain me as I have come into my own.

-Today we give thanks for those mentors in each of our lives who have embraced us, believed in us, and who have made us who we are today.
+Today we give thanks for those patriarchs, matriarchs, and mentors in each of our lives who have embraced us, believed in us, and who have made us who we are today.